Planning a trip to the Sunshine State and want to drop in on Mickey Mouse? Then take a look at this guide to a car hire in Orlando, Florida.

 When you finally find the right desk to collect your car, expect a barrage of questions.
 As with almost anything you buy, the firm will try to sell you a lot of extras.
 Although some are convenient, the majority offer you poor value.

 You’ll be offered a bigger car (for more money, of course), plus insurance if you get a flat tyre (or is that tire?) or lock your keys in the car.
-Now think about how often those things happen to you at home.
+Now, before accepting, think about how often those things happen to you at home.
 You’ll also be offered various waivers in case your car is slightly damaged.

 One product that may get you thinking is the SunPass.
 For $9.99 (prices may vary) per day, the rental firm will kindly pay for every toll you pass through.
 They warn you that there are many tolls where you must have the correct change, or they are completely cashless.

 On my last trip to Florida, I stayed in a town called Davenport.
 It was 45 minute from Orlando International Airport and around 20 minutes from Disney.
 I passed a total of six tolls during my holiday, all to and from the airport.
 All took cash and gave change.
 In total, I spent less than $10.
-Much better than the almost $140 I could have spent.
+Much better than the almost $140 I would have spent if I had accepted the SunPass.

 One extra that may interest you is the option to return the car with as little fuel as you like.
 For around $70 (again, prices vary) there is no need to look for a gas station just before you return the car.
 This is quite convenient, but a full tank of fuel will only cost you around $40-50.